gardener/gardener/docs/development/new-kubernetes-version.md

 > Actually, you can already start even if the PR is not yet merged and use the branch of your fork.

-- Revendor the `github.com/gardener/gardener` dependency in the extension and update the `README.md`.
 - Work on release-specific tasks related to this provider.

 #### Maintaining the `cloud-controller-manager` Images